Python if-statements and loops – how to be lazy

 print(exercise)

-When we write for followed by a variable and an in expression, we’re telling the program to loop through each element in a data structure (like a list or tuple) and execute the code in the loop for each individual element.
+This tells the program to loop through each element in a data structure (like a list or tuple) and execute the code in the loop for each individual element.
+For our program, it will print each exercise on a separate line, and the output should look like the following.
+Run the program and confirm you see the same.

 Bench press